ckevinhill/ckhill-blog/content/posts/setting-up-minecraft-server.md

 During quarantine and our move to Singapore this has been the best $2/month I've ever spent.
 The kids have enjoyed connecting with each other and their cousins remotely to build a persistent, shared world.
 Additionally I have started playing some with them from my mobile phone (they are using Fire tablets).
 This is a good way to kill a few hours per day in quarantine or we've even used it while waiting in hotel/government lobbies waiting for paperwork to be completed.
 Pretty much anywhere there is a Wifi connection (which is everywhere now-a-days) they can connect and pick up on their builds.

-The only real downside is that they keep stealing all of the diamonds and obsidian from my chests ;)h.
+The only real downside is that they keep stealing all of the diamonds and obsidian from my chests ;).